 where $\pi=\pi_{2}\circ \pi_{1}$ is the projection from ${\D}$ to ${\HJ}$.
 The $J$-filtration is translated to a constant filtration on $V(I)\otimes {\OD}$ by the $I$-trivialization for every adjacent $0$-dimensional cusp $I\subset J$ (Proposition \ref{prop: J-filtration under I-trivialization}).

-The $J$-filtration on ${\E}$ induces a filtration on a general automorphic vector bundle ${\Elk}$, also called the $J$-filtration, whose graded quotient in level $r$ is isomorphic to a direct sum of copies of $\pi^{\ast}{\LL}_{J}^{\otimes -r}$.
-Representation-theoretic calculations show that the $J$-filtration on ${\Elk}$ has length $\leq 2\lambda_{1}+1$ (from level $-\lambda_{1}$ to $\lambda_{1}$), and that the sub vector bundle $\mathcal{E}_{\lambda,k}^{J}$ of ${\Elk}$ in Theorem \ref{thm: Siegel operator intro} is exactly the first ($=$ level $-\lambda_{1}$) piece in the $J$-filtration (Proposition \ref{cor: J-filtration and representation}).
+The $J$-filtration on ${\E}$ induces a (decreasing) filtration on a general automorphic vector bundle ${\Elk}$, also called the $J$-filtration, whose graded quotient in level $r$ is isomorphic to a direct sum of copies of $\pi^{\ast}{\LL}_{J}^{\otimes k+r}$.
+Representation-theoretic calculations show that the $J$-filtration on ${\Elk}$ has length $\leq 2\lambda_{1}+1$ (from level $-\lambda_{1}$ to $\lambda_{1}$), and that the sub vector bundle $\mathcal{E}_{\lambda,k}^{J}$ of ${\Elk}$ in Theorem \ref{thm: Siegel operator intro} is exactly the last ($=$ level $\lambda_{1}$) sub vector bundle in the $J$-filtration (Proposition \ref{cor: J-filtration and representation}).
 Moreover, we have a duality between the graded quotients in level $r$ and $-r$.

 We give two applications of the $J$-filtration.
 The first is decomposition of vector-valued Jacobi forms.
 We prove that a vector-valued Jacobi form of weight $(\lambda, k)$ decomposes, in a certain sense, into a tuple of scalar-valued Jacobi forms of various weights in the range $[ k-\lambda_{1}, k+\lambda_{1}]$ (Proposition \ref{prop: decompose Jacobi form}).
 More precisely, what is proved is that certain graded pieces are scalar-valued Jacobi forms, so this result does not mean that the theory of vector-valued Jacobi forms reduces to the scalar-valued theory.
-Nevertheless this decomposition theorem enables to derive some basic results for vector-valued Jacobi forms from those for scalar-valued ones.
+Nevertheless this decomposition theorem enables us to derive some basic results for vector-valued Jacobi forms from those for scalar-valued ones.
 For example, we deduce that vector-valued Jacobi forms of weight $(\lambda, k)$ with $k+\lambda_{1}<n/2-1$ vanish (Corollary \ref{cor: Jacobi form vanish}).
 In the case of Siegel modular forms of genus $2$ (namely $n=3$), the fact that vector-valued Jacobi forms decompose into scalar-valued Jacobi forms was first found by Ibukiyama and Kyomura \cite{IK}.
 Their method is different, using differential operators, but it might be plausible that their decomposition agrees with that of us.